c0m4r/cloudflare-only-nginx/README.md

 ### Helper script

 ```
-python3 cloudflare_ips_reload.py
+Usage: Usage: ./cloudflare_ips_reload.py [option]
+Options:

+ -4, --ipv4	# Only reload IPv4
+ -6, --ipv6	# Only reload IPv6
 ```

-This script will recreate ip6tables CLOUDFLARE chain and allow traffic from only CloudFlare networks, then recreate realip configuration and reload nginx.
+This script will recreate iptables CLOUDFLARE chain and allow traffic from only CloudFlare networks, then recreate realip configuration and reload nginx.

-A chain must be present prior to running the script.